 The placement gives participants an in-depth understanding of the clinical environment and an appreciation of the day-to-day activities and challenges faced by clinicians.
 Participants shadow ward, outpatient and theatre sessions and get a valuable understanding of the challenges of modern NHS clinical practice.
 This experience will help them to better direct their projects towards research translation, as well as helping them develop valuable new contacts in their field.

 We believe there is valuable learning to be gained by immersing the participants in these environments and, ultimately, this will lead to improved understanding and communication between researchers and clinicians so that the clinical perspective is built in right at the start of research translation projects.

 This placement was an insight into the unification of medicine and engineering.
 It gave me the opportunity to see the direct impact medical engineers make in the healthcare system.

 Divya Baji (final year PhD in Medical and Biological Engineering)

-Our close partnership with clinicians means we are able to invite researchers to Innovation Clinics where they can present their innovations to a panel of clinicians for feedback.
+Our close partnership with clinicians means we are able to invite researchers to Unmet Needs Workshops where they can present their innovations to a panel of clinicians for feedback.
 These ‘Dragon’s Den’ style events mean researchers can get valuable insights into early-stage innovations, particularly into the possible changes that might be required before innovations would be suitable for clinical application.